h5py/h5py/docs/high/group.rst

                         ``h5.get_config().track_order``.

         :keyword external: Store the dataset in one or more external, non-HDF5 files.
-This should be a list of tuples of ``(name, offset, size)`` to store data from ``offset`` to ``offset + size`` in the named file.
+This should be an iterable (such as a list) of tuples of ``(name, offset, size)`` to store data from ``offset`` to ``offset + size`` in the named file.
 Each name must be a str, bytes, or os.PathLike; each offset and size, an integer.
-The last file in the list may have size ``h5py.h5f.UNLIMITED`` to let it grow as needed.
-If only a name is given instead of a list of tuples, it is equivalent to ``[(name, 0, h5py.h5f.UNLIMITED)]``.
+The last file in the sequence may have size ``h5py.h5f.UNLIMITED`` to let it grow as needed.
+If only a name is given instead of an iterable of tuples, it is equivalent to
+            ``[(name, 0, h5py.h5f.UNLIMITED)]``.

     .. method:: require_dataset(name, shape=None, dtype=None, exact=None, **kwds)